Elan Language Reference

 'name' field in a let or variable instruction

 The definition for a variable or for a let statement is most commonly a simple name.
-Less commonly, it may take the form of: tuple deconstruction, list deconstruction, or record deconstruction.
+Less commonly, it may take the form of a dconstruction of a List, ListImmutable, Tuple or Record.

 Runtime errors